Q: What does this camp offer?

 Q: Where are the dorms in relation to the fields?
 Are they air-conditioned ?

 A: The dorms are located just a short walk to the fields and the cafeteria is in the adjacent dorm.
 Some camps require 1/2 mile or more walks to get to the cafeteria - not this one!!!
-Air-conditioning after a long day at training definitely feels good and is necessary to cool the body down for the next day's training
+Air-conditioning after a long day at training definitely feels good and is necessary to cool the body down for the next day's training.
+THERE ARE NO REFRIGERATORS IN THE DORMS but there is free wifi for all campers.

 More info on Coerver Training?
 Click on this link!